Rudd-O/dts-recordingstudio/README.md

-#Introduction to the Studio
+#The Decline to State recording studio

 | Donate to support this free software |
 |:------------------------------------:|
 | <img width="164" height="164" title="" alt="" src="doc/bitcoin.png" /> |
 | [1K1ZDMJss4W9eK3QNppgtvHq91xUpr78gp](bitcoin:1K1ZDMJss4W9eK3QNppgtvHq91xUpr78gp) |

-The Studio is an Ansible playbook and collection of related software that will launch an EBS-backed Amazon EC2 instance with Ubuntu 12.04 on it, then configure it fully into an Internet radio broadcasting studio that can also be used to record high-quality podcasts:
+This recording studio is an Ansible playbook and collection of related software that will launch an EBS-backed Amazon EC2 instance with Ubuntu 12.04 on it, then configure it fully into an Internet radio broadcasting studio that can also be used to record high-quality podcasts: